 - 1. NGS mode with on/off axis reference star.
-The search field for the NGS WFS reference star is a centered disk of 2 arcmin diameter.
+The search field for the NGS WFS reference star is a radius of 59".
 The NGS WFS patrols this FoV by using translation stages in conjunction with a periscope arm.
 The maximum Zenith distance is 70 degrees. - 2.
 LGS mode with on axis LGS and off axis NGS for tip tilt sensing and truth sensing.
 The LGS WFS is fixed on axis and translates along the optical axis to accommodate for LGS source focus variable position at different Zenith pointing.
 The maximum Zenith angles is 60 degrees.